DofusSharp/DofusSharp/DofusSharp.DofusDb.Cli/README.md

 ## License

-This project is licensed under the MIT License.
-See the `LICENSE` file for details.
+This project is licensed under the terms of the [MIT License](../LICENSE.md).